 The lowest possible dose of corticosteroid should be used to control the condition under treatment, and when reduction in dosage is possible, the reduction must be gradual.

-Steroids should be used with caution in nonspecific ulcerative colitis, if there is a probability of impending perforation, abscess, or other pyogenic infection, also in diverticulitis, fresh intestinal anastomoses, active or latent peptic ulcer, renal insufficiency, hypertensions, osteoporosis, and myasthenia gravis.
-Signs of peritoneal irritation following gastrointestinal perforation in patients receiving large odses of corticosteroids may be minimal or absent.
-Fat embolism has been reported as a possible complication of hypercortisonism.
+Steroids should be used with caution in nonspecific ulcerative colitis, if there is a probability of impending perforation, abscess or other pyogenic infection, also in diverticulitis, fresh intestinal anastomoses, active or latent peptic ulcer, renal insufficiency, hypertension, osteoporosis, and myasthenia gravis.

-Growth and development of infants and children on prolonged corticosteroid therapy should be careful followed.
+Growth and development of infants and children on prolonged corticosteroid therapy should be carefully followed.

 Intra-articular injection of a corticosteroid may produce systemic as well as local effects.